How to Fix the SSH "Connection Refused" Error

 Cause 2: SSH Daemon Not Installed on Server

 The SSH daemon (sshd) is responsible for authenticating the client and establishing a secure connection.
-Therefore, a server refuses an incoming connection if the sshd is missing or the setup is not valid.
+Therefore, a server refuses an incoming connection if sshd is missing or the configuration is invalid.

 To check whether SSH is set up on the remote server, run the command: